Parasitoid wasp: Taxonomy

 Housefly pupae killed by parasitoid wasp larvae (probably Pteromalidae).
-Each pupa has one hole through which a single adult wasp has emerged after feeding on the housefly larva.
+Each pupa has a hole through which an adult wasp has emerged after feeding on the housefly larva.

 The parasitoid wasps are paraphyletic since the ants, bees, and non-parasitic wasps such as the Vespidae are not included, and there are many members of mainly parasitoidal families which are not themselves parasitic.
 Listed are Hymenopteran families where most members have a parasitoid lifestyle.